FASTECH logo

 3. Fuel Efficiency

-What are the Challenges of Hydrogen Engines?
+What Are the Challenges of Hydrogen Engines?

 Although hydrogen combustion engines have undeniable advantages over standard ICEs, they’ve yet to be fully embraced by regulators, the automotive industry, and the public.
-Here’s why.
+Here’s why:

 Cost

-As always, money is the driving factor behind decisions.
+As always, money is a driving factor.
 Hydrogen fuel remains relatively expensive when compared to:

 • Gasoline